URV-cheminformatics/PDB-CAT/README.md

 # PROTIC

-The main objective of this code is to identify no-mutated sequences of a specific target.
-It downloads PDB files locally and classifies them in covalent, non-covalent and free enzymes.
+PROTIC is a Python program that identifies no-mutated sequences of a specific target by downloading and classifying PDB files.
+The program categorizes the batch structures based on the type of interaction between atoms in the protein and the ligand into three categories: Covalent, Non-covalent, and Free enzymes.
+The program checks for any mutations in the sequence before classification by searching for the amino acid sequence (located in SEQRES lines of PDB file) and comparing them to a reference sequence.

 ## REQUIREMENTS
 This program requires the following packages: